PIH/mirebalais-smoke-tests/README.md

 ## Additional setup

-* Create a provider for the "admin" user using Admin -> Manage Users.
+* The "admin" user must be a provider and have all roles.

+  Go to the legacy Admin UI --> Manage Users --> admin.
+Check the box for "Create a provider...".
+Then check every role box (try using Tab and Spacebar).

 ### For Haiti